Bradshaw/spaceshipsin.space/sources/markdown/out/veil-runners/players-guide.md

     - Typical roles include:
       - Science Expedition / Artifact Retrieval
       - Search & Rescue / Deep Veil Navigation
-      - Blockade Running / Smuggling.
+      - Supply Runner / Smuggling.
 2. Retrace the ship's history
    - When and why was it built?
 How has it changed over the years?
    - Are you its first crew?
 Has it changed ownership?